duyet/adminjs-dev/docs-src/tutorials/06-custom-dashboard.md

-By default AdminBro comes with the simple dashboard.
+By default, AdminBro comes with the simple dashboard.
 You can easily modify it by adding some widgets.

-### how to change default dashboard
+### How to change the default dashboard

-You can pass your own dashboard class to the AdminBro via [options]{@link AdminBroOptions}
+You can pass your own dashboard class to the AdminBro via [options]{@link AdminBroOptions}:

 ```
 const DashboardPage = require('./dashboard-page')